This article helps you:

 Just as important as defining your critical event is determining how often people take that action.
 The product usage interval is the frequency (daily, weekly, monthly, etc.) with which you expect people to use your product.

-Some build products for daily—think social networking, media, casual gaming, or productivity apps.
+Some products are built to be used daily—think social networking, media, casual gaming, or productivity apps.
 Others, like on-demand, e-commerce, and expense reporting apps, would be used much less often.

 You can't calculate user retention without first having an understanding of your product’s usage interval and critical event.